hplar05/RanimeFlixx-ReactNative/README.md

 # ranimeflixx
-Watch you favorite anime with RanimeFlixx App
+Watch your favorite anime with RanimeFlixx App

 Create by Ralph Saladino